-I confirmed during policy review and interviews that when deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency considers on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems.
+I confirmed during policy review and interviews that when deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency considers on a case-by-case basis whether a placement would ensure the inmate's health and safety and whether the placement would present management or security problems.
 I also confirmed that the inmates own views would be taken into consideration during these decisions.
-Through policy and interviews I confirmed that a transgender inmate would be given the opportunity to shower separately from other inmates.
+Through policy and interviews, I confirmed that a transgender inmate would be given the opportunity to shower separately from other inmates, the facility policy is to allow the transgender inmates to shower at 2200 hr count, when all other inmates are locked down.
+During the interviews with the 4 inmates who identify as transgender I confirmed that the all of the considerations were factored into their housing decision.

 I confirmed during interviews with the Unit Manager and Case Managers that placement and programming assignments for each transgender or intersex inmate would be reassessed at least twice each year.
-This is also addressed in policy.
+This is also addressed in the policy.
+I reviewed the field files for the transgender inmates and found they were reassessed every six months.

 The agency nor facility place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status.
-This was confirmed during agency level interviews, as well as inmate interviews, several inmates at the facility interviewed identified as gay, and bisexual.
+This was confirmed during agency level interviews, as well as inmate interviews, several inmates at the facility interviewed identified as transgender, gay, and bisexual.

-After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency is substantially exceed the requirements of this standard, and all provisions.
+After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency substantially exceeds the requirements of this standard and all provisions.